manojps/google-play-app-review-analysis/README.md

-# google-play-app-review-analysis

-Topic detection and sentiment analysis of Google Play app reviews
+# Topic detection and sentiment analysis of Google Play app reviews

 This project has three parts -
 1. Crawling Google Play to scrap app reviews